Foo Tye Sin: Pitt Street Kong Hock Temple (1887)

 Together with Khaw Boo Aun (also spelt Koh Boo Aun), Khoo Thean Teik and Cheah Tek Soon, He was made a trustee of the Pitt Street Kong Hock Temple in 1887, with the power to appoint and remove monks.

 Penang Po Leung Kuk (1889)

 Along with Koh Seang Tat, Khaw Sim Bee, Ong Boon Teik and Ong Beng Teik, he was a founder of The Penang Po Leung Kuk (1889).

-Foo Tye Sin Mansion

-Foo Tye Sin's mansion was one of the first non-European mansions to be erected along Light Street.